 Do not reset the statistics values inside the STATUS structs when a new sample cycle is started.
 The Long/Short statistics and the portfolio analysis are then the result of all sample cycles so far.
 This flag is always set in [Train] mode.

-Tick-precise simulation.
-Not only the Open, Close, High, and Low of a bar, but also the real price curve inside a bar is used for calculating entry, exit, and profit of trades.
+any bar is evaluated for triggering entry, stop, trail, or takeprofit limits.
 TMFs are run on every tick in the simulation, instead of only once per bar.
 This flag gives a more accurate simulation result, but also requires more time for a simulation cycle, and allocates more memory.

 If this flag is not set, an intra-bar approximation is used for simulating entry and exit.
 In this approximation, a stop loss is always triggered earlier than a profit target, resulting in a slightly pessimistic simulation.
 Trades closed by TMFs are sold at the open price of the next bar.
 This less accurate simulation is sufficient in most cases, but TICKS should be used when trades enter and exit at the same bar, when stop loss, or takeprofit distances are small, or when trading is strongly affected by tick functions or TMFs.